TheAntiscamGroup/AntiScamBotSite/faq.md

 * `View Channels`: To handle sending messages on initial setup.

-### When I activate the bot, why is it suddenly banning hundreds of accounts?
+### When I activated the bot, why did it suddenly started banning tons of accounts?

 {{ site.bot_name }} imports all the bans of scammers that it knows about.
-This can be several hundreds of accounts, but not to worry, due to the way {{ site.bot_name }} processes bans, these accounts do not have to be in your server.
-So while it looks like your entire discord community is getting banned, it is not.
+This can be several hundreds to thousands of accounts, but not to worry, due to the way {{ site.bot_name }} processes bans, these accounts do not have to be in your server.

+While it may look like your Discord community is going through a ban wave, it is not.

+### How come {{ site.bot_name }} started banning a bunch of accounts a day later?

+Discord has a limit to the number of accounts you can ban a day. {{ site.bot_name }} detects when your server is getting close and stops _way before_ that limit is hit.

+This process will then resume where the bot left off, every day over the next few days until it is all caught up.

-### Someone messaged me saying they're unable to get into my server, is that ScamGuard's doing?
+### Someone messaged me saying they're unable to get into my server, is that {{ site.bot_name }}'s doing?

 > It's _extremely unlikely_ that a legitimate user was caught and banned by {{ site.bot_name }}.

 You can run a `/scamguard check` against their Discord user id to see if their account is registered as a scammer by {{ site.bot_name }}.

-If this check comes back _false_, the user might have tried to join from a "suspicious IP" and was barred entry by Discord.
+If this check comes back as _false_, the user might have tried to join from a "suspicious IP" and was barred entry by Discord.

 This can happen if a scammer previously had the user's IP address (as IP addresses often recycle to various people) and either made several accounts or violated the Discord TOS.